-In this part of the onboarding journey, you will learn about the preparation necessary before you can log into the system for the first time.
+In this part of the onboarding journey, you learn about the preparation necessary before you can log into the system for the first time.

 Now that you have read the article AEM as a Cloud Service Terminology and understand the basics of AEMaaCS structure, you are ready to log into the Admin Console for the first time!